VSainteuf/pastis-benchmark/README.md

 table below.
 <img src="images/Nomenclature.png" alt="drawing" width="300"/>

-Additional information about the dataset can be found in the `doc.pdf` document.
+Additional information about the dataset can be found in the `documentation/Doc.pdf` document.

 ## References
 If you use PASTIS please cite the related paper: